EU legislation directly influences the competitiveness of bioenergy compared to other fossil alternatives.

-In 2012, AEBIOM Working Group had followed closely the revision of the Energy Taxation Directive (2003/96/EC) which aimed at introducing an EU-wide CO2 tax.
+In 2012, AEBIOM’s Working Group Economic Competitiveness had followed closely the revision of the Energy Taxation Directive (2003/96/EC) which aimed at introducing an EU-wide CO2 tax.
 The WG had published a position paper reflecting the sectors views (available: AEBIOM position paper on energy taxation).

 Unfortunately, negotiations have failed and it is up to Member States to decide if they want to introduce a national CO2 tax.

-In 2016, surfing on the low fossil fuel prices wave, AEBIOM has reactivated its Working group to exchange on how to establish national carbon taxes and support its members in the promotion of such an important competitiveness tool for bioenergy.
+In 2016, surfing on the low fossil fuel prices wave, AEBIOM reactivated this Working Group to exchange on how to establish national carbon taxes and support its members in the promotion of such an important competitiveness tool for bioenergy.

 Public subsidies are also an important element to support bioenergy development.